Reception of Johann Sebastian Bach's music: Memorials and commemorations

 The Bach memorial was erected by Felix Mendelssohn in Leipzig in honor of Bach in 1843 in front of the Thomaskirche.
 In 1908, a Statue of Bach was placed in commemoration of Bach in front of the Thomaskirche in Leipzig.
 Since 1985, Bosehaus in Leipzig is where the Bach Archive has been housed.
 Around 2000, the 250th anniversary of Bach's death, three record companies issued box sets with complete recordings of Bach's music.

 Bach's music features three times—more than that of any other composer—on the Voyager Golden Record, a gramophone record containing a broad sample of the images, common sounds, languages, and music of Earth, sent into outer space with the two Voyager probes.
 Tributes to Bach in the 20th century include statues erected in his honour and a variety of things such as streets and space objects being named after him.
 Also, a multitude of musical ensembles such as the Bach Aria Group, Deutsche Bachsolisten, Bachchor Stuttgart, and Bach Collegium Japan adopted the composer's name.
-Bach festivals were held on several continents, and competitions and prizes such as the International Johann Sebastian Bach Competition and the Royal Academy of Music Bach Prize were named after the composer.
+Bach festivals were held on several continents, and competitions and prizes such as the International Johann Sebastian Bach Competition, Johann Sebastian Bach International Piano Competition (Washington D.C.), and the Royal Academy of Music Bach Prize were named after the composer.